DainisM/TicketGO-web/README.md

 This was a group project with me and 2 other people.
 My tasks were to create Frontend and create and manage middleware & DB with one more guy.</br>

-TicketGO was a system with 3 main products - Frontend (Web), Backend (Admin) and mobile (Android) applications.
+TicketGO was a system with 3 main products - Frontend (Web) written in ReactJS, Backend (Admin) and mobile (Android) applications.
 The product must be used for ticket sales which will make it possible for the individual venues / festivals to sell tickets to their guests.
-The product's database, which is MongoDB, is stored in the cloud using MongoDB Atlas and middleware for data management is MongoDB Realm service with sends .
+The product's database, which is MongoDB, is stored in the cloud using MongoDB Atlas and middleware for data management is MongoDB Realm service which uses GraphQL to send/receive data.

-### System requirements were: </br>
+### System requirements for this were: </br>

-SPA page which will inform and guide to the app.
-* Splash page
-* Contact
-* Support / FAQ
-* Terms & Privacy </br>
-<b>Extras: </b>
-* Login
-* User profile / User Creation
-* Darkmode
-* Multilanguage
-* Animations

-This website was made in React JS and I added small animations/motions to some elements with the help of <b>framer-motion</b> package and <b>intlt</b> for multilanguage support.
-Also I made a darkmode which users can toggle (and language) in the header.
-Also I tried to make it responsive for it to look good also in mobile devices.
+* The user can view and search for all events, venues and artists
+* The user can create a user account
+* The user can log in with his user account and use other functions:
+  * Can buy tickets for the various events
+  * Can see the upcoming events
+  * Can see your previous orders with the tickets you have bought
+  * Can view and edit his user information

+We did not manage to finish it completely, thats why its incomplete and missing some features/functionality.
+I am working on it in my free time to make it finished and add some more functionality to it.

 Here you can see how it looks: